Inzhenerka/docs.getdbt.tech/website/docs/faqs/Git/git-migration.md

 5. On the same page, connect to the new Git provider repository by clicking **Configure Repository**
    - If you're using the native integration, you may need to OAuth to it.

-6. That's it, you should now be connected to the new git provider! 🎉
+6. That's it, you should now be connected to the new Git provider! 🎉

 Note &mdash; As a tip, we recommend you refresh your page and dbt Cloud IDE before performing any actions.